haoqili/Android_DIPLOMA_CAMERA/docs/camera_diploma_details.md

 Q:
 What are the circumstances that would cause a phone to be in a WAITING state?
 A:
-Leader not reachable and unable to take leadership from cloud.
+J: Leader not reachable and unable to take leadership from cloud.
 Both of those have to be true.

---
+Q:
+Should we use caching?
+A:
+A: This actually ends up hurting performance because of the flood of traffic.

+Q:
+Can I have a handler in UserApp (to have runnables)?
+A:
+J: Handlers only work in a separate thread, "UserApp is not it's own thread.
+You can probably use the handler from another component in the same thread, e.g. vncDaemon.myHandler, which is what DSMLayer does when it needs to post Runnables."

+Q:
+Could there be multiple threads of UserApp running on a leader?
+I.e. if I have global variables (such as a replyCounter) in UserApp, do I need to worry about concurrency issues?
+A:
+J: No, only one or zero User app is running on a phone.

 Open Concerns
 =============